LLNL/UnifyFS/docs/assumptions.rst

       a job, even if an application process is not running on all compute nodes.

     - UnifyFS survives across multiple application runs within a job.

-    - If a failure occurs during a job before a file is laminated, the file contents may be unrecoverable.
-.. is this adequate to describe failure behavior?

     - UnifyFS transparently intercepts system level I/O calls of applications and I/O libraries.